tiamatica/mutsu/docs/UsageExamples.md

 4 (0 Try {⍺÷⍵}) 2 ⍝ We do not expect an error.

-4 ('DOMAIN' Try {⍺÷⍵}) 0 ⍝ We can also specify the error as a substring.
+4 ('DOMAIN' Try {⍺÷⍵}) 0 ⍝ We can also specify the error as a substring of the diagnostic message.
 ```

 ## Test Result

 The result report will display the time when the tests were run, along with the total number of test suites, the number of times that `Assert` and `Try` were called, and the total number of individual tests.
 If there were any errors, failures or skipped functions, the report will provide additional information. *Failures* are tests that did not pass, *errors* are tests that encountered runtime issues, and *skipped* are those omitted using the `Skip` function.

-In the example below, one test suite, containing one test was run.
+In the example below, one test suite containing one test was run.
 There was one failure, which will display more information.
-Here we can see that the failure occured in the test suite `Tests`, in the function `function_test`, and that the failure was an *Affirm error*.
+Here we can see that the failure occurred in the test suite `Tests`, in the function `function_test`, and that the failure was an *Affirm error*.

 ```
 Test run on 2024-10-18T12:13:54